Professor of Environmental Studies

 Food Energy Water Focus

 UM Environmental Studies

 I have worked both professionally and as a volunteer for non-profit organizations and with local government.
-I currently serve on the Board of Directors of the Montana Conservation Voters (MCV) Education Fund and on the Board of the Missoula Chapter of MCV.
+I currently serve on the Board of the Missoula Chapter of Montana Conservation Voters.
 I also serve on the Missoula City - County Consolidated Planning Board, and recently completed service as a member of the Steering Committee for the Our Missoula Growth Policy (2015).
 I am a long-time member of the Land Use and Viability Committee of the Community Food and Agriculture Coalition, a food policy group that I co-founded in 2005.
-I served as President of the Agriculture, Food, and Human Values Society (2010-11).
-From 1997-2000, I coordinated a broad-based effort to pass a landmark law securing the public's right to know about pesticide use in Oregon for the Northwest Center for Alternatives to Pesticides.
+I served as President of the Agriculture, Food, and Human Values Society (2010-11), with service on the council before that.
+From 1997-2000, I coordinated a broad-based effort to pass a law securing the public's right to know about pesticide use in Oregon for the Northwest Center for Alternatives to Pesticides.
 I was a community organizer and a lobbyist for the Northern Plains Resource Council (1989-1991).

 In my free time, I enjoy gardening, sharing food with friends, hunting wild mushrooms, raising urban chickens and bees, and exploring the natural world on x-country skis, foot, and canoe.